 Belfast, Northern Ireland

-- I proofread, formatted, and edited manuscripts analyzing comparative political concepts and theories.
-I managed the work of contributors, reviewers, editors, and publishers from submission to hard copy/online publication.
+- Managed the work of contributors, reviewers, editors, and publishers from submission to publication.

 - Proofread books on legal (U.S.) issues such as immigration, family law, employment law, tenant and landlord issues, wills, trusts, and intellectual property using operational and typographical marks consistent with Chicago Manual of Style.